slin63/chronicpizza/content/posts/pizza.md

 ---
-title: "the pizza stands for pain"
+title: "🍕 • the pizza stands for pain"
 date: 2020-01-01T12:45:21-05:00
 draft: false
 ---